Amsterdam-AI-Team/amsterdam-rag-chatbot-system/README.md

 ## Background

-The Amsterdam RAG Chatbot System is a project developed to assist citizens and visitors of Amsterdam in easily accessing information related to the municipality.
+The Amsterdam RAG Chatbot System is a project developed to assist visitors of the amsterdam.nl website in easily accessing information related to the municipality.
+The scope could be enhanced by utilizing more data sources.
 By integrating advanced AI technologies, such as Retrieval Augmented Generation (RAG), the system provides accurate and context-aware responses.
 The chatbot supports multiple input types, including text and images, and offers flexibility in response generation through different LLMs.

 ## Folder Structure